-If parents care enough, they will figure how to solve their problems and save their marriage.
+If parents care enough, they will figure how to solve their problems and.
 Not just save it; make it good.

 Absolutely not.
 Since 1999 I’ve personally witnessed “impossible” marriages be saved.
 Not only saved, but husband and wife learned to be in love with each other again.
 On average, three out of four when they thought divorce was inevitable.

 The only problems that are not solvable are those that involve continuing violence or abuse.
 No one should stay in those.
 As Kelley was quoted above, children in that environment actually feel relief when divorce comes.